ridedott/release-me-action/README.md

       # Attach the new line separated listed glob patterns to the release.
       release-assets: |
         ./generated/my-asset.tar.gz
+      # Do not generate CHANGELOG.md file
+      # Default: false
+      disable-generate-changelog: true
       # Configure the semantic release commit analyzer rules that are used to
       # determine the correct release version.
       # https://www.npmjs.com/package/@semantic-release/commit-analyzer#releaserules